by Tony Harris • March 4, 2022

 As you give SQL server access to more people, the higher your security risks become.
-When you restrict SQ: server access to the users who need it, you help prevent data theft, data corruption, and similar issues.
+On the other hand, when you restrict SQ: server access to the users who need it, you help prevent data theft, data corruption, and similar issues.

 You should also limit the privileges that users have.
-Ideally, you should at least three types of user accounts.
+Ideally, you should have at least three types of user accounts.
 At the Admin level, users have access to everything, including audit, priority, and other data.
 At the Executive level, users have access to priority and other data.
-At the lowest level, users can only access other data.
+Finally, at the lowest level, users can only access other data.

 The more often you back up your transaction logs, the faster your server can operate because it handles smaller amounts of data.
 Plus, you ensure that you have a record of the most recent data.